praw-dev/praw/docs/pages/configuration_files.rst

   ``https_proxy: http://user:pass@addr:port``.
 If no proxy is specified, PRAW will pick up the environment variable for https_proxy, if it has been set.

+* *validate_certs:* A **boolean** to indicate if SSL certificates should be validated or not.
+If not specified, will default to ``True``.
+This is mainly for testing local reddit installation with self-signed certificates.

 * *store_json_result:* A **boolean** to indicate if json_dict, which contains the original API response, should be stored on every object in the json_dict attribute.
 Default is ``False`` as memory usage will double if enabled.
 For